wassname/LoRA_are_lie_detectors/research_log.md

 and if I use 16 bit and my 25g gpu it's out of mem.
 I can't use a batch of one or lightnign fauils

-- ... so don't use liughtning
+- ... so don't use lightning
 - or use Loraq https://github.com/huggingface/peft/blob/46a84bd395f1b486b7b076acfa8f6df3dfad26b8/examples/loftq_finetuning/README.md?plain=1#L2
 - or work out how to use butsanybytes during train
 - or gradient accum?

+# 2023-12-19 06:58:21

+Oh I can have a batch of 2 is I have 1 shot and a smaller prompt length!